The Cat Who Walked by Himself

 ‘I don’t like it all that much,’ he screwed up his nose.
 ‘It’s too backward.’

 He’d lived there before.
 He’d also lived in Dubai.
 Did I like Dubai?
-I admitted that it wasn’t really my kind of place, and began to explain why.
+I admitted that it wasn’t really my thing, and began to explain why.
 He was losing interest.
 He’d cut short the suggestion of New York, on seeing my expression.
-He was a dog person; he wasn’t impressed by the assertion of needing cats.
+He was a dog person; he wasn’t impressed by the assertion I needed cats.
 The conversation turned to investing: how could I increase my capital, now that our joining of resources didn’t seem such a good idea after all?
 The flirtation, of course, was simply passing the time, and I was barely participating.
 I wanted to lie down.

 ‘I don’t sleep much,’ he confessed.
 ‘My brain is too active.’

 I wondered what he did for work, if he had thousands of pounds floating around ready to give to random, unknown women twenty years his senior.
-He wasn’t a bad-looking chap, now I’d looked properly: dark brown skin; close-cropped, African hair; tall, strong and expensively, if casually, dressed.
-He had approached me because I was the only other being in sight in the chill of dawn, and he was playing with ideas, seeing if they fit.
+He wasn’t a bad-looking chap, now I’d looked properly.
+With dark brown skin and close-cropped, African hair he was tall, strong and expensively, if casually, dressed.
+He had approached me because I was the only other being in sight in the chill of dawn, and he was tossing out ideas, seeing if they fit.

 Kipling, R. (1902) ‘The Cat That Walked by Himself.’
 Just-So Stories, Macmillan, London